Skip to main content

 C Cr Mo V W

-CPM® 20CV is a unique tool steel made by the Crucible Particle Metallurgy Process.
+CPM® 20CV is a unique tool steel.
 It is a martensitic stainless steel with a high volume of vanadium carbides for exceptionally good wear resistance.
 CPM® 20CV contains the highest amount of chromium of any high-vanadium stainless steel currently available.
 The chromium rich matrix provides outstanding corrosion resistance.
 CPM® 20CV an excellent steel for plastic injection feed screws, barrel liners, screw tips and mold cavities, especially for plastic resins which contain abrasive fillers.

 The CPM® process results in a finer, more uniform carbide distribution imparting improved toughness and grindability to highly alloyed steels.
 The CPM® process also alloys for the design of more highly alloyed grades which cannot be produced by conventional steelmaking.